colorful line illustration of young people holding phones

 Sure, millennials grew up with the internet and desktop computers.
 But Gen Z grew up with mobile devices and social media, and it shows in their daily habits.

 Sixty-six percent of Gen Zers are ultra-distracted because they’re using more than one device at a time.
-As you’d imagine, they have on their televisiosa, laptop computers, smartphones, and tablets.
+As you’d imagine, they are watching entire seasons of shows On Demand while doing stuff on their and grabbing their smartphones when they ping.
 And they’re engaging with each device throughout the day (or even by the hour).

 Because of all these inter-connected distractions, it’s tough to get, and even tougher to keep, the attention of your average Gen Zer.
 If you thought millennials’ 12-second attention spans were bad, then you’ll find Generation Z’s 8-second attention span horrifying.